Seralpa/Mini-CandyCrush/README.md

 # Mini-CandyCrush
-A small and simpler version of the famous app Candy Crush in wich chains can only be made vertically.
+A small and simpler version of the famous app Candy Crush in which chains can only be made vertically.